2014 Forest Hills Drive: Commercial performance

 2014 Forest Hills Drive debuted at number one on the US Billboard 200, selling a total of 371,000 copies, with 353,000 copies consisting of whole album sales and the remaining 17,000 copies determined based on individual song sales and streaming data.
 This is a tracking change that was implemented by Nielsen SoundScan and Billboard in December 2014.
 2014 Forest Hills Drive became the best first week sales of J. Cole's career at the time, outpacing the first week sales of his second album Born Sinner (2013), by 74,000 copies (297,000 copies).
 In addition to the album's sales toppling early projections by over 100,000 copies, 2014 Forest Hills Drive also broke One Direction's record for most album streams on Spotify, being streamed over 15.7 million times in its first week, compared to One Direction's 11.5 million streams.
 Drake later broke this record with 17.3 million streams for his mixtape If You're Reading This It's Too Late.
 In its second week, the album sold 135,000 more copies.
 Cole became one of only six rappers to reach number one with their first three full-length studio albums, others being Drake, Rick Ross, Nelly, DMX and Snoop Dogg.
 As of December 2016, the album has sold 1,240,000 copies in the United States.
-On May 23, 2019, 2014 Forest Hills Drive was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales, streaming and track-sale equivalents of three million units in the United States.
+On December 10, 2024, 2014 Forest Hills Drive was certified six-times platinum by the Recording Industry Association of America (RIAA) for combined sales, streaming and track-sale equivalents of six million units in the United States.

 In 2015, 2014 Forest Hills Drive was ranked as the eighth most popular album of the year on the Billboard 200.